 International investments

-Previously called Strategic investments, this comprises our interests in India and China.
+This comprises our interests in India and China, and until 18 March 2024 also included our investment in Singapore.
 On 18 March 2024 the Group announced it had completed its exit from Singapore.

 International Monetary Fund (IMF)